eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

          sample_iter < samples.end();
          ++sample_iter)

-For each individual sample, cast and extract its user defined data (``Msg``) and metadate (``info``).
+For each sample, cast and extract its user-defined data (``Msg``) and metadate (``info``).

 .. code-block:: C++